TheShellLand/seashell/README.md

 # seashell
-Library of Great Scripts Under the Sea
+List of Usefule Functions for Everyday Scripts

 ```
 Just look at the world around you;